 As in the previous step, we perform the minimum number of row operations that set the coefficients $P_{93}=0$ and $P_{95}=0$.
-Moreover the operations must not break the upper triangular form, a property ensured by the decreasing Steiner tree.
-This is achieved by the following row operations: \unskip We proceed calculating the decreasing Steiner tree and performing respective row operations for every column in decreasing order.
+These operations must also preserve the upper triangular form, a property guaranteed by the decreasing Steiner tree.
+This is achieved by the following row operations:

+\unskip We proceed by computing the decreasing Steiner tree and performing the respective row operations for every column in decreasing order.
 Eventually, the ternary parity map becomes diagonal.

-Finally, the third step transforms the ternary parity map such that $P=\mathbb{1}$.
-For each diagonal element such that $P_{jj}=2$ we perform the row operation $P_{j}:=2P_{j}$.
-This operation corresponds to the application of the $\sigma^{x(12)}$ gate on the $j$-th qutrit, as follows:
+As a final step, for each diagonal element with $P_{jj}=2$ we perform the row operation $P_{j}:=2P_{j}$.
+This operation corresponds to application of the $X^{(12)}$ gate on the $j$-th qutrit, as follows:

-Eventually, the ternary parity map becomes an identity and the circuit $C^{-1}$ performs the same trit string to trit string mapping as $P$.
+Finally, the ternary parity map becomes an identity and the circuit $C^{-1}$ performs the same ternary string to ternary string mapping as $P$.

-A clever labeling of qutrits can reduce the number of Steiner vertices, and therefore the number of CX and CX$^2$ gates in the final circuit.
-Note that Steiner vertices could be replaced by qubits, since the algorithm uses 2 basis states over 3, assuming they don't need the third state in another point of the circuit.